Rick-Cai/GTE/README.md

 # GTE
-Codes of paper "How Expressive are Graph Neural Networks in Recommendation?" submitted to CIKM 2023.
+Codes of paper "How Expressive are Graph Neural Networks in Recommendation?" at CIKM 2023.

 #### How to run the codes
 ```